Phastboy/notebook/shell/shell_permissions_&_ownership/README.md

 1. **Symbolic Notation for Adding and Removing Permissions:**
     - Use `chmod` with symbolic notation to add (`+`) or remove (`-`) permissions.
         ```
-        chmod +x file.sh # This adds execute permission to file.sh.
+        chmod +x file.sh # adds execute permission to file.sh.

-        chmod -w file.txt # This removes write permission from file.txt
+        chmod -w file.txt # removes write permission from file.txt
         ```

 2. **Numeric Notation for Setting Specific Permissions:**

     - Use `chmod` with numeric notation to set specific permissions.
     ```
-    chmod 644 file.txt  # This sets read and write for owner, read for group and others
+    chmod 644 file.txt  # sets read and write for owner, read for group and others
-    chmod 510 script.sh # This sets read and execute for owner, execute for group, and no permissions for others
+    chmod 510 script.sh # sets read and execute for owner, execute for group, and no permissions for others
     ```